 We have a company named ABC Inc. having revenue of $4,000, COGS of $1,500 and operating expenses of $200.

-The EBIT formula directly deducts the cost incurred from the earnings whereas the second equation adds back the interest and taxes as EBIT itself says that it is earnings before interest and taxes.
-This distinction is different as it allows the users to understand the concept of Earnings Before Interest and Tax from two different perspectives.
+EBIT directly deducts the cost incurred from the earnings whereas the second equation adds back the interest and taxes as EBIT itself says that it is earnings before interest and taxes.
+This distinction is different as it allows the users to understand the concept of EBIT from two different perspectives.

 The first is to see EBIT from preliminary operations perspective while the other is to see it as a year-end profitability perspective.
 Although both the equation will derive the same number but to analyze the number from a different perspective is important from the point of view of investors.